-Everybody involved in the real estate closing is exhilarated, the buyer most of all.
-Of course she is, Susan just closed on the purchase of a beautiful vacation home in Costa Rica.
+This is more or less how it happens: Everybody involved in the real estate closing is exhilarated, the buyer most of all.
+Of course, she is.
+Susan just closed on the purchase of a beautiful vacation home in Costa Rica.

-For years, Susan has been day dreaming, looking online at vacation homes near all the beaches in Costa Rica.
-She has been looking at pictures of homes and condos all over the North, South and Central Pacific and at the Caribbean side of Costa Rica too, reading descriptions and asking the listing agents questions by email and phone.
+For years, Susan has been daydreaming, looking online at vacation homes near all the beaches in Costa Rica.
+She has been looking at pictures of homes and condos on the MLS all over the North, South, and Central Pacific.
+And even at the Caribbean side of Costa Rica too.
+She’s spent hours reading descriptions and asking each listing agent questions by email and phone.

-Susan did her due diligence and decided it was a better idea to make an investment in a vacation rental in Atenas; she wanted to make sure she would buy her vacation home in the right location at the right price.
+Susan did her due diligence pretty well.
+She decided it was a better idea to make an investment in a vacation rental in Atenas; she wanted to make sure she would buy her vacation home in the right location at the right price.

-Susan found out it made much more sense to rent her home to snow birds and retirees who take much better care of your property than surfers who live on peanut butter sandwiches do.
+Susan found out it made much more sense to rent her home to snowbirds and retirees.
+Because they take much better care of a vacation property than surfers who live on peanut butter sandwiches.

 The property manager

-Now, right after the closing at the closing attorney of here choice, everyone is ready to celebrate.
+Now, right after the closing, at the closing attorney’s office of here choice, everyone is ready to celebrate.
 Tomorrow she is flying out, leaving it all in the hands of her property manager.
 But…

-The plan is to find a long term tenant for the first two years, because there is no money left to fully furnish and equip the Atenas vacation home as a vacation rental.
+The plan is to find a long term tenant for the first two years and rent the house unfurnished.
+That’s because there is no money left to fully furnish and equip the Atenas vacation home as a vacation rental.
 The rental income should create a fund to purchase nice furniture and a reserve fund for repairs.

-Susan didn’t realize that she should have given her property manager certain legal powers of attorney to properly handle the administration of the condo vacation rental until it was too late and she arrived back home in Indianapolis.
+Susan didn’t realize that she should have given her property manager certain legal powers of attorney.
+The property manager needs those powers of attorney to properly handle the administration of the condo vacation rental.
+She found out about it too late, not until she arrived back home in Indianapolis.

 One exception to this rule is when the property is purchased through a corporation or Sociedad Anónima.
 In that case, a signed proxy letter will be sufficient and there is no need to visit a consulate.
 Unfortunately, Susan purchased the Atenas home in her own personal name, so there was no way of getting around to going through the Costa Rican consulate for a power of attorney.